Mind, Body, and Spirit Are Inseparable

 Her approach includes conventional therapies, such as cognitive behavioral techniques with holistic methods.
 Mary firmly believes that merging these forms of therapies, while respecting the beliefs of her clients, allows access to their inner strengths and resources and facilitates healing while at the same time reducing stress and creating a new lifestyle for many of her clients.

-Mary is a Certified EMDR Therapist and an EMDR Consultant, currently on the EMDR of Greater Washington faculty and assisting in the EMDR Basic Training Programs.
-Over the last 10 years, Mary has had the privilege of working extensively with Deany Laliotis LICSW , Senior EMDR Trainer and Director of training for the EMDR Institute to increase her expertise in this approach.
-Through the International Association of Trauma Professionals, she is also a Certified Clinical Trauma Professional.
+Mary is a Certified EMDR Therapist and an EMDR Consultant, currently on The Center for Excellence in EMDR Therapy faculty and assisting in the EMDR Basic Training Programs.
+Over the last 15 years, Mary has had the privilege of working extensively with Deany Laliotis LICSW , Senior EMDR Trainer and Director of training for the EMDR Institute to increase her expertise in this approach.
+Through the International Association of Trauma Professionals, she has been trained as a Certified Clinical Trauma Professional.
 Mary has also had extensive training in Sensorimotor Psychotherapy and has completed the level 2 training.
 Mary is a member of the American Society of Clinical Hypnosis.
 She is also a Mindfulness Based Stress Reduction Instructor trained under the direction of Jon Kabat Zinn at the University of Massachusetts in Worcester, Stress Reduction and Relaxation Clinic.
 Mary is past president of Pain Connection, a nonprofit group to help those coping with chronic pain.
 Here, she co-developed the Filling in the Gaps in Pain Care mind body program and also co-authored Making the Invisible Visible a training manual for health care providers.

 A cognitive behavioral approach is well documented in clinical research to be very effective in treating depression and anxiety.
 This approach helps clients explore core belief systems about themselves and the world, influencing how they feel and act, and thereby contributing to their quality of life.